53845714nF/packer-proxmox-debian/Readme.md

 * `node` - Name of your node as string
 * `proxmox_storage_pool` - Name of the Pool as string
 * `vm_id` - The Id of the VM as string

+> [!NOTE]
+> When creating a Proxmox API Token, set Privilege Separation to No.

 ## After the image is built